Course Outline

 Description

 Social workers are expected to engage and work with Aboriginal and Torres Strait Islander peoples with specific professional knowledge, skills and ethical practice principles.
 Students in this course will learn to critically analyse and reflect on various issues, systems and policies that impact on the lives of Aboriginal and Torres Strait Islander peoples.
-Students will reflect on personal and professional values for culturally responsive practice to engage and work with Aboriginal and Torres Strait Islander peoples.
+Students will reflect on personal and professional values and ethical principles for culturally responsive practice to engage and work with Aboriginal and Torres Strait Islander peoples.

 How will this course be delivered?